bigbadcyborg/ai-cancer-treatment/README.md

+ Are you still always say, we live in the best time because with computers we have the world at our fingertips." and while I still believe that is very true.
+Instead of saying this I now say it more accurate reasoning, "we live in the best time because we have infinite knowledge at our fingertips."

 My goal is to develop this ai model in a way that i can implement other types of queries such as advice referencing any material e.g. cancer diagnosis, treatments, documentation/researches, The Holy Bible, and so much more.<br>
 Humans are active participants in knowledge-making.
 And our dynamic and interactive inquiries based on experience provides us our knowledge which is what adds to our rule set and fact set.
 I am developing a fact/rule based artificial intelligence program which uses a knowledge base.
 Over time, I will develop the knowledge base to be trained based on inquiries from deep learning algorithms as well as developer-set rules.